mariiowizard01-ops/demo/SYSTEM_DOCUMENTATION.md

 ### Relationship Details

-- One user can have one or more roles through `user_roles`.
+- One user can have one roles through `user_roles`.
 - Users with `ROLE_DONOR` are donor users.
 - A donor user can be assigned to many collection centers.
 - A collection center can have many donor users.